generalroboticslab/HUMAC/Simulation/README.md

 ```

 ## Training
-Run the following command to train or fine-tune the model.
+Run the following command to train the model.

 ```bash
 cd Simulation/training/
 python train.py
 ```
 ## Fine-tuning
-Run the following command to train or fine-tune the model.
+Run the following command to fine-tune the model.

 ```bash
 cd Simulation/training/